pintostack/core/examples/uk-juju/README.md

 Than open terminal window, go to ```examples/uk-juju``` and edit ```config.yaml.tmpl``` and save it to ```config.yaml```.
 After editing it sould look like this example below:

+> REMEMBER: This file below is YAML formated so it is very important to preserv line spaces and leading TABs, you can check your syntax [online](http://www.yamllint.com/).

 ```yaml
 ---
 pintostack: